|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It makes a great shooter and many people enjoy it on the rocks, though some prefer it up in a cocktail glass.
-The only constant is that the ingredients are always equal in proportion, so it's a really easy drink to remember.
+The California surfer is best known as a surfer on acid cocktail.
+This modern classic was first poured in the 1990s.
+It is an incredibly simple drink and one of the most popular Jägermeister recipes.
+You can serve it however you like, too.
+It makes a great shooter, but many people enjoy it on the rocks, though some prefer it up in a cocktail glass.
+The only constant is that the ingredients are always poured in equal proportions, so it's a really easy drink to remember.

-The coconut rum tames the infamous Jägermeister that has become synonymous with the Jäger Bomb.
-Unlike that party shot or other Jager shots, the surfer on acid is a delicious tropical drink that is perfect for a summer day at the beach and popular enough that every bartender should include it in their repertoire.
+The coconut rum tames the infamous Jägermeister that has become synonymous with the Jäger bomb.
+Unlike that party shot, or other Jäger shots, the California surfer is a delicious tropical drink that is perfect for a summer day.

 Gather the ingredients.